White Sox vs. Astros Player Props Betting Odds

 Alvarez Stats

-- Alvarez has 32 hits with seven doubles, eight home runs, 16 walks and 34 RBI.
+- Alvarez has seven doubles, nine home runs, 17 walks and 35 RBI (33 total hits).

-- Alvarez has picked up at least one hit in eight straight games.
-During his last 10 outings he is hitting .314 with three doubles, two home runs, four walks and seven RBI.
+- Alvarez will look for his 10th straight game with a hit in this contest.
+During his last 10 outings he is batting .306 with three doubles, three home runs, four walks and eight RBI.

 Alvarez Recent Games